Researchers

 These are two different signals:

 Eligibility is study-specific.
-It reflects whether the participant's profile data and quiz responses match your inclusion and exclusion criteria.
+It reflects whether the applicant's profile data and questionnaire responses match your inclusion and exclusion criteria.

 Reliability is platform-wide.
-It reflects the participant's completion rate and consistency across all previous studies on BIOME.
-A participant with high reliability has a track record of completing studies and meeting compliance thresholds.
+It reflects the applicant's completion rate and consistency across all previous studies on Biome.
+An applicant with high reliability has a track record of completing studies and meeting compliance thresholds.

 Slot counting

-Only approved participants count toward your filled slots.
-Applied, eligible-but-unapproved, and waitlisted participants do not consume slots.
-If your study has 100 slots and you have approved 23 participants, the display reads "23/100 slots filled."
+Only approved applicants count toward your filled slots.
+Applied, eligible-but-unapproved, and waitlisted applicants do not consume slots.
+If your study has 100 slots and you have approved 23 people, the display reads "23/100 slots filled."

 Actions